 Maintenance income can include regular or one-off payments for all of the following:

 - school fees

 - other payments made for you or your siblings, or for your or your siblings’ benefit.

-You may be exempt if 1 of your parents or guardians is permanently blind, and gets 1 of the following:
+You may be exempt if one of your parents or guardians is permanently blind, and gets one of the following:

 - Age Pension